Santa brought you a brand-new Mac for Christmas? Gizmag's got you covered as we run through a few of the basics to get you started.

 Run WindowsAlthough the software availability on Mac has improved, you might still find yourself needing to run some Windows-only applications (or games).
 There are a couple of different ways to get that software running on your Mac, so lets take a look.

-VirtualizationIf you wish to run Windows on a Mac without restarting your computer, the least invasive and safest method is to make use of a virtual machine, such as
+VirtualizationIf you wish to run Windows on a Mac without restarting your computer, the least invasive and safest method is to make use of a virtual machine, such as VMware Fusion or other alternatives, such as Parallels and Virtualbox.
+Keep in mind you'll need a licensed copy of Windows to complete the installation.

 Boot Camp is arguably easier to get your head around than virtualization.
 Essentially, the Boot Camp software, which is included with your Mac, installs Windows natively, allowing you to choose between which operating system you wish to run when you power on your Mac.